Fried chicken: History

 American-style fried chicken gradually passed into everyday use as a general Southern dish, especially after the abolition of slavery, and its popularity spread.
 Since fried chicken traveled well in hot weather before refrigeration was commonplace and industry growth reduced its cost, it gained further favor across the South.
 Fried chicken continues to be among this region's top choices for "Sunday dinner".
+Southern Jews blended Southern and Jewish foodways to make fried chicken a mainstay of Shabbat dinners alongside charoset and braided loaves of challah.

 Holidays such as Independence Day and other gatherings often feature this dish.
 During the 20th century, chain restaurants focused on fried chicken began among the boom in the fast food industry.
 Brands such as Kentucky Fried Chicken (KFC) and Popeyes expanded in the United States and across the world.

 Before the industrialization of chicken production and the creation of broiler breeds of chicken, only young spring chickens (pullets or cockerels) would be suitable for the higher heat and relatively fast cooking time of frying making fried chicken a luxury of spring and summer.
 Older, tougher birds require longer cooking times at lower temperatures.
 To compensate for this, sometimes tougher birds are simmered till tender, allowed to cool and dry, and then fried.